-If customer complaints are dealt with effectively, you can improve customer loyalty and enhance your reputation.
+Customer complaints are an opportunity to enhance your reputation and improve customer loyalty - but only when you deal with them effectively.
 Emma Allen finds out when to offer customers compensation

 "Whether or not you decide to offer compensation to a dissatisfied customer, and what form that compensation takes, depends largely on the nature of the complaint," says Duncan Baker, communications director at the Institute of Customer Service.

 "If customers have experienced a late or absent delivery, poor service or have been sold a faulty product, many businesses may feel that on top of rectifying the actual problem, some form of compensation is required," he explains.

 "Going beyond the minimum can often be done at no great cost to the business, but it adds a personal touch," points out Baker.
 "The rewards in terms of customer loyalty and future business can be significant."